magento/pagebuilder-docs/docs/how-to/how-to-use-server-side-previews.md

 # How to use server-side previews

-## What's in this topic

 This topic describes how to use the `RenderPool` on the stage to render a backend [content type] preview.

 Using this method, you can preview content types that cannot be rendered on the stage and require further backend processing to be previewed.